Ideas for boozy iced coffee concoctions, whether the weather is hot, cold, or somewhere in between!

 - Hazelnut Liqueur (Frangelico’s)

-I know it’s only February and might not *exactly* be iced coffee season yet, but Spring is right around the corner and I can’t wait to sit out on the patio of our new house (assuming we EVER get done with the remodel) with some girlfriends and sip a boozy iced coffee!
+I know it’s only February and might not *exactly* be iced coffee season yet, but Spring is right around the corner and I can’t wait to sit out on the patio with some girlfriends and sip a boozy iced coffee!

 Last summer I went about 90 days without any alcohol as part of a fitness regimen I participated in, but I totally cheated when I went down to Phoenix for a blogger’s retreat.
 When I got there, my friend Nicole (who blogs over at The Marvelous Misadventures of a Foodie) picked me up from the airport and drove me to a restaurant after I demanded Mexican food.

 I ordered a Sangria with my lunch and she ordered…. water.
 Suddenly, I felt like that awkward alcoholic friend, so I offered her a sip of my drink.
 She turned it down, so that was when I REALLY knew she thought I was a freak.
-She blogs about cocktail recipes all the time, so I just figured that day-drinkng was a Portland thing and forgot all about it.
+She blogs about cocktail recipes all the time, so I just figured she didn’t want an adult beverage that day and forgot all about it.

 Well, until she finally fessed up a few weeks later and told me she’s totally preggers!